Moburma/MCLevelEdit/README.md

 * You will need the original loose level files.
 These are NOT included with Magic Carpet Plus, but can be found on the original Magic Carpet CD in the LEVELS directory
 * You will need to decompress the levels to edit them.
 They are RNC compressed and there are many tools available to achieve this, [this](https://github.com/lab313ru/rnc_propack_source) tool is recommended
-* Once the above is complete, run the script via the run button from inside PowerShell ISE: MCLevelEdit.PS1
+* Once the above is complete, run the script via PowerShell: MCLevelEdit.PS1
 * Choose Load to load one of the extracted and compressed level files above
 * Edit levels as you see fit
 * When finished press the save button to save a level file.
 Note this takes a relatively long time (approx 30 seconds) to save, so be patient!
 You will see a prompt when complete